 It is common for a head injury patient to have some level of memory loss—but “common” in this situation is not something to take lightly.
 If you or a family member suffered a blow to the head in a car crash, fall or other accident, memory loss described by doctors as post-traumatic amnesia may be one of many consequences.
 While post-traumatic amnesia (PTA) does not always indicate brain damage, it should be factored into all aspects of medical examination, monitoring, and treatment.

-After an accident anywhere in Utah that caused a loss of consciousness or post-traumatic amnesia, please contact our Salt Lake City brain injury attorneys to discuss the possibility of legal action.
+After an accident anywhere in Utah that caused a loss of consciousness or post-traumatic amnesia, please contact us to discuss the possibility of legal action.
 When you turn to us at Eisenberg, Cutt, Kendell & Olson, we will thoroughly assess your potential legal case, explain our assessment, and work hard to identify the best course of action for guarding and protecting your future.

 We've recovered millions for our clients and are ready to help you assess your options.
 Call us at (801) 901-3470 today.